Return to Dark Tower: Development

 The original electronic board game Dark Tower was released by Milton Bradley Company in 1981.
 A strictly competitive game, Dark Tower pits up to four players against one another, with each player controlling a kingdom identical to the others, encompassing a quarter of the circular map board.
 At the center of the board is the battery-powered Tower, which contains a small membrane keyboard beneath a carousel that features a backlit display, depicting any number of pictures.
 Commanding a single hero game piece for their kingdom, each player inputs their actions and movements into the keyboard, followed by the Tower dictating what events will transpire.
 If the game determines that the player will face combat, the carousel will rotate and illuminate a picture associated with a foe and the game will determine if the battle is successful and how many troops the players has lost.
-After each turn, the Tower is to be rotated To win the game, players must obtain three keys within their kingdom, muster their forces and overcome the Tower itself in an attack.
+After each turn, the Tower rotates, assigning consequences to different kingdoms.
+To win the game, players must obtain three keys within their kingdom, muster their forces and overcome the Tower itself in an attack.
 Though Milton Bradley was the third-largest toy manufacturer in the United States at the time of the Dark Towers release, sales had slowed down, motivating the company to invest heavily in the game's success.
 Milton-Bradley invested between $750,000 to $1 million in developing the computer technology and programming to run the Tower.
 As such, Dark Tower was sold at between $55 and $65 - a price significantly higher than most board games.
 Despite its costs, Dark Tower was a critical success, with it being one of the most sought-after toys of 1981.Return to Dark Tower was designed by a team working at Restoration Games, a company founded in 2016 that specializes in restoring out-of-production board games, generally with new features and technology support added.
 Restoration Games president Justin D. Jacobson stated in an interview that he contacted the creators of the original Dark Tower and reached an agreement that would allow for Restoration Games to move forward with developing and publishing a sequel.
-In addition to Jacobson, Noah Cohen and Brian Neff, the designers of Return to Dark Tower included Isaac Childres and Rob Daviau, the lead designers of Gloomhaven and Pandemic: Legacy, respectively - two of the most-popular modern board games.
+In addition to Jacobson, Noah Cohen and Brian Neff, the designers of Return to Dark Tower included Isaac Childres and Rob Daviau, the lead designers of Gloomhaven and Pandemic: Legacy, respectively—two of the most-popular modern board games.
 Prior to the launch of the project's crowdfunding campaign in January 2020, Return to Dark Tower was in development for three years, with an emphasis upon modifying the rules to focus on cooperation, as well as developing the game's technology.
 The sequel's tower design was led by Tim Burrell-Saward, designer of connected tabletop game Beasts of Balance, and required extensive research and testing to allow for layers of interior chambers that spin and hatches lining the compartments intended to store skulls.
 Likewise, the development team was challenged with developing the app software necessary for connecting with the Tower via Bluetooth technology and coordinating the game's mechanics.
 In August 2018, following their successful Kickstarter campaign for the restoration of Fireball Island, Restoration Games announced Return to Dark Tower, along with their intentions to fund it through crowdfunding, as well.